SGopinath89/IT2342024Cut2Fit/README.md

 Technologies Used:

-MERN
-CSS, EJS, TailwindCSS
+MERN, CSS, EJS, TailwindCSS, JavaScript
-JavaScript

 Unique features:

   Image to Text Generator (Building Ongoing)

   User Login, SignUp, Profile

   Blogging

   Library for Fahion Collection

   Feedback and Connect

+  #Look forward for more improvements, additional features and No bugs!